The following Vegan Butter Recipes are composed and inspired by various sources:Trusted Vegan Cooking Principles.

 Tips for Best Results:

-If using the above recipes for baking, always use refined coconut oil because it is tasteless.
+When using the above recipes for baking, always opt for refined coconut oil, as it is tasteless.
 Add 1-2 teaspoons of cocoa butter or shea butter for a firmer texture.
 Add ½ tsp miso paste or probiotic powder for a cultured butter flavour.

-Vegan Butter optimised for baking (especially for flaky pastries like croissants, puff pastry, or pie crusts), you’ll need a version with the right fat composition and melting behaviour.
+VEGAN BUTTER OPTIMISED FOR BAKING (especially for flaky pastries like croissants, puff pastries, or pie crusts) requires a version with the right fat composition and melting behaviour.

 ½ cup (100g) refined coconut oil (solid at room temp)